chihacknight/chihacknight.org/_posts/events/2018-09-04-center-on-halsted.md

 categories:
   - events
 links:
-title: "Translating Tech Solutions for a Community-Based Nonprofit"
+title: "Center on Halsted"
-description: "For many people that work in social issues-based nonprofits, those who move in the worlds of technology and data operate in a different realm of existence, complete with its own language, logic, and perspectives.
-Using data and technology to solve problems is something that could likely benefit many social issues-based nonprofits.
-The issue of making this happen is one of translation and connectivity.
-On Tuesday September 4th, Kim Fountain, Chief Operating Officer of Center on Halsted, and Gayle Thompson, its Community Technology Center Manager, will talk about the challenges of bridging that gap as well as have a conversation around what kind of opportunities exist in doing so."
+description: "Kim Fountain, Chief Operating Officer of Center on Halsted, and Gayle Thompson, its Community Technology Center Manager, will talk about the challenges of bridging the gap of social issues-based nonprofits using data and technology to solve problems.
+They will also have a conversation around what kind of opportunities exist in collaborating with Chi Hack Night."
 speakers:
- - Kim Fountain, Chief Operating Officer
+ - Kim Fountain, Center on Halsted
- - Gayle Thompson, Community Technology Center Manager
+ - Gayle Thompson, Center on Halsted
 image: /images/events/316-center-on-halsted.jpg
 image_credit:
 date: 2018-09-04T18:00:00-05:00
 event_id: 316
 youtube_id:
 agenda: https://docs.google.com/document/d/18C3XVBMRXAyFWqkKpoq-fhpTE8NSEOH2rp_t4EA9hVw/edit?usp=sharing
-sponsor:
+sponsor: The Chi Hack Night Community
 asl_provided: true
 tags:
  - LGBTQ